Robert Kastenmeier: Early life

-Kastenmeier was born in Beaver Dam, Dodge County, Wisconsin, where he attended public school.
+Kastenmeier was born in Beaver Dam, Wisconsin, where he attended public school.
 After graduating from Beaver Dam High School, he enlisted in the United States Army for duty in World War II.
-He was on his way to the Pacific Theater as a 2nd Lieutenant when the war ended in 1945.
-He was discharged from the Army on August 15, 1946, with the rank of 1st Lieutenant, but opted to remain in the Philippines until 1948, working as a branch office director handling war claims for the United States War Department.
+He was on his way to the Pacific Theater as a second lieutenant when the war ended in 1945.
+He was discharged from the Army on August 15, 1946, with the rank of first lieutenant, but opted to remain in the Philippines until 1948, working as a branch office director handling war claims for the United States Department of Defense.

-After returning to the United States, he continued his education at Carleton College, in Northfield, Minnesota, and at the University of Wisconsin Law School, where he received his LL.B. in 1952.
-After being admitted to the state bar, he began the practice of law in Watertown, Wisconsin.
+After returning to the United States, Kastenmeier continued his education at Carleton College in Northfield, Minnesota, and then at the University of Wisconsin Law School, where he received his Bachelor of Laws in 1952.
+After being admitted to the bar, he began the practice of law in Watertown, Wisconsin.

 Political career

-In 1955, Kastenmeier was elected justice of the peace for Jefferson and Dodge Counties, and he served until 1959.
+Elections

-Kastenmeier made an unsuccessful bid for Congress in Wisconsin's 2nd congressional district in 1956, losing to Republican Donald Tewes by 11 points.
-In a rematch in 1958 he defeated Tewes by 6,200 votes, and became the first Democrat to hold the seat in 28 years.
+In 1955, Kastenmeier was elected justice of the peace for Jefferson and Dodge counties in Wisconsin, and he served until 1959.
+Kastenmeier first made an unsuccessful bid for Congress in Wisconsin's 2nd congressional district in 1956, losing to Republican Donald Tewes by 11 points.
+In a rematch in 1958, he defeated Tewes by 6,200 votes and became the first Democrat to hold the seat in 28 years.
 He won a third race with Tewes in 1960, and faced another close contest in 1962.
 However, he romped to a fourth term in 1964 and was re-elected with comfortable majorities twelve more times over the next 24 years, serving from the 86th United States Congress to the 101st.
-Kastenmeier voted in favor of the Civil Rights Act of 1964.
+In 1990, Kastenmeier unexpectedly lost his re-election bid to Republican Scott Klug, a former television anchor who was nearly 30 years his junior.